How one couple worked together to eliminate arthritis pain

 He also started eating more protein and veggies, loads of eggs and raw milk, a pea-based protein shake and salad for lunch.

 We began to see progress — he lost some weight, but still struggled with pain.
 The real progress began when Brian started using some incredible — and affordable — supplements.
+Those who also deal with muscle pain constantly may benefit from a deep tissue massage.

 I started researching clinical trials using bovine and marine-sourced collagen supplements for people with joint and tendon problems.
 The information I found transformed my husband from a stiff arthritic to a fit and healthy 37-year-old, capable of running four miles a day, and weight training three days a week while being 100 percent pain free.